anhinga/2019-design-notes/automated-synthesis/flattening-of-v-values.md

 https://github.com/eddieantonio/perfection

-and the associated very long "mini-book" 1997 article by Czech et al, "Perfect Hashing"
+and the associated very long "mini-book" 1997 Theor.Comp.Sci. open access article by Czech et al, "Perfect Hashing":

 https://www.sciencedirect.com/science/article/pii/S0304397596001466

-one should pay attention to ref [33] or [31] and pages 58, 67, 99, and immediately following those in that "mini-book"
+One should pay attention to ref [33] or [31] and pages 58, 67, 99, and immediately following those in that "mini-book".

-in particular this one looks good (we should benchmark it vs. naive ways):
+In particular this Python program looks good (we should benchmark it vs. naive ways):

 https://github.com/eddieantonio/perfection/blob/master/perfection/czech.py